jackmorrison/Google-Location-History/README.md

-# Places I've Visited Interactive World Map
+# Interactive World Map of Places I've Visited

 This project involves creating a world map to display everywhere that I have visited in a more interactive and digital way than sticking pins onto a wall.